 The kiss of peace began to be formalized as a part of the liturgy.
-The Scriptures certainly do not forbid a greeting within such a centext, but the king of peace is never mentioned in such a context, but the kiss of peace is never mentioned in connection with any ceremony.
+The Scriptures certainly do not forbid a greeting within such a context, but the kiss of peace is never mentioned in connection with any ceremony.
 As centuries passed, it somehow seemed not to occur too much outside of the ceremony.
 After a few centuries, in order to avoid impropriety, the practice was modified so that only men were permitted to greet men, an only women were permitted to greet women.
 But that still involved touching, and so there appeared a most interesting invention: an object called the Pax.